navyanthkusampudi/TDA_BirdSongs/Main_research_questions.md

 **Embedding parameters**: Intuitively, by increasing the embedding dimension the spiral arms get stretched and disentangle (?).

+**persistent cohomology over persistent homology**: I may guess that homology only captures the structures (loops, voids, etc.) but fails to capture the dynamics?
+I know persistent homology can identify loop structures in reconstructed attractors from this data, but I am unsure how to understand the flow dynamics within the attractor.
+Could cohomology provide this insight?

 ### Other intresting questions